To order by phone or get more info call us at +1 (425) 271-8950

-Ivan Paskevich-Erivanskii, who had been a hero of the Napoleonic and Russo-Persian Wars of 1826-1828, was named Viceroy of Poland in 1831.
-He was also made Prince of Warsaw on 4 September 1831 and his coat-of-arms was changed to include thePolisheagle.
-The mirror was made in the very short period in between which Malcz opened his own workshop in 1828 and Paskevich-Erivanskii was elevated to Prince of Warsaw.
+Ivan Paskevich-Erivanskii was a hero of the Napoleonic & Russo-Persian Wars of 1826-1828; his portrait by George Dawe is included among the heroes of the Napoleonic Wars in the Military Gallery of 1812 in the Winter Palace, Hermitage Museum, St. Petersburg.
+Paskevich-Erivanskii was named Viceroy of Poland in 1831, on September 4, 1831, he was made Prince of Warsaw & his coat-of-arms was changed to include thePolisheagle.
+The mirror was made in the very short period in between which Malcz opened his own workshop in 1828 & Paskevich-Erivanskii was elevated to Prince of Warsaw.

 Karol Filip Malcz (1797-1867), grandson of the silversmith Jan Johann Bandau, received training in his grandfather’s workshop as well as in the workshop of the Warsaw silversmith Jan Maciej Schwartz.
-Between 1818 and 1827, he traveled throughout Europe, studying silver- and goldsmithing and working in manufactories in Germany, Holland, England, France, Italy, Hungary, and Austria.
+Between 1818 & 1827, he traveled throughout Europe, studying silver- & goldsmithing & working in manufactories in Germany, Holland, England, France, Italy, Hungary, & Austria.
 Objects from his workshop enjoy the very highest reputation today because they are characterized by his close study of the latest trends in European design.
-He designed objects as well as collaborating with Warsaw artists such as Ludwik Kaufman (1801-1855) and Jan Styfi (1839-1921).
-Items from his workshop are marked with his surname Malcz in Latin letters and an anchor in an oval.
+He designed objects as well as collaborating with Warsaw artists such as Ludwik Kaufman (1801-1855) & Jan Styfi (1839-1921).
+Items from his workshop are marked with his surname Malczin Latin letters & an anchor in an oval.
 His works are held in, among others, the collections of: the National Museum in Warsaw; Museum of Warsaw; Museum of Decorative Arts in Kazimierz Dolny.
 Bibliography: H. Lileyko,Srebra warszawskie w zbiorach Muzeum Historycznego m.. st. Warszawy, Warszawa 1979, pp. 63-64, 76, 94.